Historical Religious Buildings, Cambridge

 3) St. Bene't's Church

-St. Bene’t’s Church stands on the eponymous street, close to King’s and Corpus Christi colleges, and The Backs, an area of parkland around the River Cam to the west.
+Saint Bene’t’s Church stands on the eponymous street, close to King’s and Corpus Christi colleges, and The Backs, an area of parkland around the River Cam to the west.
 It may not be the most well known of Cambridge’s many historic buildings, but it is in fact the oldest – the church has stood on this site since at least 1050 AD.
-The church, originally known as St. Benedict’s, is famed for its distinctive Anglo-Saxon square tower, whilst the rest of the building was remodelled in the Victorian era.
-Michael Ramsey, a former Archbishop of Canterbury, was vicar at St. Bene’t’s until 1938.
+The church, originally known as Saint Benedict’s, is famed for its distinctive Anglo-Saxon square tower, whilst the rest of the building was remodelled in the Victorian era.
+Michael Ramsey, a former Archbishop of Canterbury, was vicar at Saint Bene’t’s until 1938.

-An evangelical Anglican church, St. Bene’t’s has always played a key role within the city’s famous university community.
+An evangelical Anglican church, Saint Bene’t’s has always played a key role within the city’s famous university community.
 The church bells, present in the tower since the 13th century, had been used to call students to lectures and exams throughout the Middle Ages.
-St. Bene’t’s retains close links with the nearby Corpus Christi College, provides a chaplain for the college to this day.
+Saint Bene’t’s retains close links with the nearby Corpus Christi College, provides a chaplain for the college to this day.
 The church holds Holy Communion at 8am on Sundays, with a Eucharist service following afterwards.
 There is also a regular discussion group at the church, as well as a ‘bring and share’ supper evening each month.

 4

-St Edward King and Martyr
+St. Edward King and Martyr

-4) St Edward King and Martyr
+4) St. Edward King and Martyr

-St Edward King and Martyr church stands on Peas Hill in the heart of historic Cambridge, and has been present in this spot since the 13th century.
+Saint Edward King and Martyr church stands on Peas Hill in the heart of historic Cambridge, and has been present in this spot since the 13th century.
 The church is named after Edward the Martyr, King of England in the 10th century and half-brother of his successor, Ethelred the Unready.
-An Anglican church, St Edward King and Martyr has played a major role in the religious history of England.
+An Anglican church, Saint Edward King and Martyr has played a major role in the religious history of England.
 It is believed to be the site of the first sermon denouncing Catholicism in the UK, and is nicknamed the ‘Cradle of the Reformation’.
 The English Reformation took place in the early 16th century, and saw English churches denounce the Pope and set up the Anglican church.

 The present church building was completed in 1400, and has been extended and restored over the following centuries.
 The present east window, designed by Sir Gilbert Scott, was added during Victorian era restoration.
 The church holds three services on Sunday, at 8am, 11am and 5pm.
 There are also talks and contemporary services held on Tuesday and Wednesday evening, catering for the city’s large student population.
-St. Edward’s, as it is known locally, prides itself on being a meditative place of worship, and its 5pm Sunday service is based around the Iona and Taize principles of meditative worship.
+Saint Edward’s, as it is known locally, prides itself on being a meditative place of worship, and its 5pm Sunday service is based around the Iona and Taize principles of meditative worship.

 5